-A deposition is a tool used in the pre-trial "discovery" process of a personal injury lawsuit, to gain information about all aspects of the case and explore paths toward potential evidence.
-In this article, we'll explain the deposition process works in the context of a personal injury lawsuit, and what to expect if you need to testify.
+A deposition is a tool used in the pre-trial "discovery" process of a civil lawsuit, to gain information about all aspects of the case and explore paths toward potential evidence.
+In this article, we'll explain how the deposition process works in the context of a personal injury lawsuit, and what to expect if you need to testify.

-Depositions typically occur during the discovery phase of a lawsuit (after filing of a lawsuit, but before trial or settlement).
-Through the use of a subpoena, a person can be compelled to attend the deposition.
-Similar to a trial, a lawyer will ask questions to the person being deposed (deponent).
+Depositions typically occur during the discovery phase of a personal injury case (after the filing of a lawsuit, but before trial or settlement).
+Similar to what happens at trial, a lawyer will ask questions to the person being deposed (the "deponent").
 In some circumstances, the deposition testimony may be admissible in court.

-Subject to limited exceptions, you can depose any person with knowledge of the facts of a lawsuit.
+Subject to limited exceptions, you can depose any person who may have knowledge of the facts related to the lawsuit.
 Naturally, many people will not voluntarily appear at a deposition out of pure good will.
-Depositions can be very long and stressful for a deponent.
+Depositions can be very long and stressfut.
 But a person can be compelled to attend a deposition through the use of a subpoena.

-There are several reasons for taking a deposition of a person in a personal injury case including:
+There are several reasons for taking a deposition in different kinds of personal injury cases, including:

-Similar to any other deposition in a civil case, you must give reasonable notice to the other party before holding a deposition, and the deposition may be in almost any location.
-Many attorneys choose to hold the depositions at the law firm office or at a court reporter’s office (there must be a court reporter present to record the entire deposition, and the person who scheduled the deposition is responsible for the costs of the court reporter).
+Similar to any other deposition in a civil case, you must give reasonable notice to the other party before holding a personal injury deposition, and the deposition may be in almost any location.
+Many attorneys choose to hold depositions at the law firm office or at a court reporter’s office (there must be a court reporter present to record the entire deposition, and the person who scheduled the deposition is usually responsible for the costs associated with the court reporter).

-Similar to trial, there is an examination by one attorney, and a cross-examination by the other attorney is permitted.
-During the questioning by the examining attorney, the other attorney can object.
-Unlike a trial, there is no judge to rule immediately on the objections.
+Similar to trial, there is usually an examination by one attorney, and a cross-examination by an opposing attorney is then permitted.
+During the questioning by the examining attorney, the opposing attorney can object.
+Unlike a trial, there is no judge to rule immediately on objections.
 Therefore, the objection is noted on the record, but the questioning still proceeds.
 A deponent can only be instructed to not answer a question in very limited circumstances.

-As part of discovery, depositions are used to obtain information that will help your case.
-It is important to ask questions that relate to the facts of your case and the elements of the claims in the lawsuit.
+As part of discovery, depositions are used to obtain information that will help your side of the personal injury case.

 For example, suppose you were injured when you tripped on wooden stairs leading to a restaurant’s restroom, injuring your leg.
-You choose to depose the restaurant’s general manager.
+Your attorney chooses to depose the restaurant’s general manager.
 In this type of case, you want to prove that the restaurant was negligent.
-Specifically, you need to show that the restaurant had a duty to keep the stairs in good condition and that the restaurant’s failure to do so caused your leg injury.
-In this case, you should ask questions at the deposition such as:
+Specifically, you need to show that the restaurant had a duty to keep the stairs in good condition and that the restaurant’s failure to do so caused the stair accident and your leg injury.
+In this case, deposition questions might include:

-If the restaurant was conducting the deposition, its attorney should ask questions that help to show that the restaurant regularly maintained the stairs and that it did not cause the injury and/or had no reasonable opportunity to address a problem with the stairs.
+If the restaurant was conducting the deposition, the restaurant's attorney would ask questions that help to show that the restaurant regularly maintained the stairs and that it did not cause the injury and/or had no reasonable opportunity to address a problem with the stairs.